Skip to main content

 I just enabled Flexsave.
 Why do I immediately see charges for the CUDs you added to my account?
 Where are my credits?

-When Flexsave adds Committed Use Discounts (CUDs) to your Google Billing Account and discount sharing is enabled, your billing will immediately start to report the associated commitment charges.
+When Flexsave adds CUDs to your Google Billing Account and discount sharing is enabled, your billing will immediately start to report the associated commitment charges.

 However, whenever you enable discount sharing, the changes will only take effect the following day at midnight Pacific Standard Time (PST).
 After this short delay, your billing will start to report the associated commitment credits.